 If you scrolled this far, you already know the problem is not whether automation matters.
 It is getting the first useful one live without burning a weekend on setup, debugging, and guesswork.

-Get 14 workflow files, the setup guide, annotated nodes, free updates, and a 30-day guarantee for $97.
+Get 14 workflow files, the setup guide, annotated nodes, included updates, and a 30-day guarantee for $97.

 Works on n8n Cloud and self-hosted.
 No coding required.
 Last updated March 2026.